petersatsuse/azure-compute-docs/articles/virtual-machines/image-builder-api-update-release-notes.md

 ### November 2023

 VM Image Builder is enabling Isolated Image Builds via Azure Container Instances in a phased manner.
-The rollout is expected to be completed by early 2024.
+The rollout is expected finish by early 2024.
 Your existing image templates continue to work, and there's no change in the way you create or build new image templates.

 You might observe a different set of transient Azure resources appearing temporarily in the staging resource group.
 It doesn't affect your actual builds or the way you interact with VM Image Builder.
 For more information, see [Isolated Image Builds](./security-isolated-image-builds-image-builder.md).